NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-ietf-dnsop-dry-run-dnssec.md

 > Burn a bit in the DS Digest Type Algorithm for dry-run.

 > Specify that all DSes in the DS set must be dry-run.

+* draft-ietf-dnsop-dry-run-dnssec-00

+> Same as draft-yorgos-dnsop-dry-run-dnssec-04 but resubmitted after WG adoption.